CrunchyData/pgSimload/doc/01_overview.md

 ## DEB and RPM packages

 We've started tests to build those packages but at the moment, the work hasn't finish yet.
-Those packages will be available soon.
+But do you really need this, since pgSimload is a standalone binary ?

 # Usages